MihaiBlebea/mihaiblebea-content/go_project_structue.md

 Please let me know in the comments section if you can think of any benefits or drawbacks of using this approach.

-I find this to be a nice compromise between complexity and easy of use.
+I find this to be a nice compromise between complexity and ease of use.

 Of course there are also some drawbacks with this one too, for example all your different containers will fetch data from the same database...

-For now, I found that this works well for me, but in the future and with a growing application, there is always scope for improvement.
+For now, I found that this works well for me and my projects, but in the future and with a growing codebase, there is always scope for improvement.

 Let me know in the comments section below if you find any edge cases with this approach and how would you improve it.